-Headache disorders attributed to extracranial infections of the head (such as ear, eye and sinus infections) are coded as subtypes of 11.
+Headache disorders attributed to extracranial infections of the head (such as ear, eye and sinus infections) are coded as types or subtypes of 11.
 Headache or facial pain attributed to disorder of the cranium, neck, eyes, ears, nose, sinuses, teeth, mouth or other facial or cervical structure.

 Primary or secondary headache or both?

 The general rules for attribution to another disorder apply to 9.
 Headache attributed to infection.